TARAAI/Read-Write/docs/write.md

 ## Folder Structure

-The recommendation is to have all the descrete write functions in a seperate folder.
+The recommendation is to have all the discrete write functions in a separate folder.
 Write functions are idempotent.
 Typescript will warn if one of the writes does not accept the right read keys.